Trade Forex Trading

 What is Carry Unwinding?

-The most popular currencies for this type of strategy are those that have the JPY which charges interest as low as 0.5%.
-The AUD is about 7% and GBP is about 4%, hence AUDJPY and the GBPJPY are the most profitable carry pairs.
-Another thing to note is that these rates keep getting adjusted by central banks therefore at the time you start it is good to look at the current ones from other online resources.
+The most often used currencies for this kind of strategy are those having the JPY, which has interest rates as low as 0.5%.
+The AUD is roughly 7% while the GBP is about 4%: therefore, AUDJPY and GBPJPY are the most profitable carry pairs.
+Another thing to keep in mind is that central banks keep changing these rates, so it's advisable to check other online sources for the most recent rates before you start.

 Broker Markup on Interest

-What this means is that now for this strategy instead of 7%-0.5% = 6.5% yield on your open positions, you will get 6%-1%= 5% yield on your position.
-Some brokers may even implement a higher markup, therefore is you want to use this method look for a broker with low markup.
-Rates of various currencies can be obtained online from various index tables found online and also from economic calendars online.
+This means that for this plan, instead of making 6.5% on your open positions, you will now make 5%.
+Some brokers might even add a higher fee, so if you want to use this method, find a broker with a low fee.
+You can find out the rates for different currencies online from charts and economic calendars.

 The most popular pairs for this strategy are the Yen Crosses, These are: